Clemapfel/jluna/docs/manual.md

 ### Initializing the Julia State

-Before any Julia or jluna functionality can be accessed, we need to initialize the Julia state.
-This sets up the Julia environment and initialized many global jluna variables.
+Before any Julia or jluna functionality can be accessed, we need to initialize the Julia state using `jluna::initialize()`.
+This sets up the Julia environment and many global jluna variables.

 A basic `main.cpp` will have the following structure: